cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 	- when she can't keep up in a fight, she'll do other things:
 		- gather expended ammo, teaching herself first aid, searching bodies for useful stuff, etc.
 - She's not used to the rigors of life on the move -- especially the pace set by PCs
-	- Her feet will hurt at first
+	- Her feet will hurt at first.
+She may show signs and will be grateful for kindness/help
+		- But will absolutely not complain; she's good at sucking it up

 ## What They Want
 - She wants the characters to bury her father